 An external power surge occurs when the power supply to your home is flooded with more voltage than your home is designed to receive.
 Typically, this is caused by lightning striking a power line or a broken utility line.
 Luckily, this type of power surge is uncommon.

 While an external power surge could potentially cause extreme damage to your electronics, appliances, and even wiring, they are highly unlikely to occur thanks to precautions taken by PEC.
 We safeguard our voltage by adhering to statewide standards and installing protective equipment, such as lightning arrestors and capacitors.
-The only time you would experience a power surge, says our Supervisory Control and Data Acquisition (SCADA) Operations Manager Zachary DeLeon, is if lightning struck between the transformer and your house.
+The only time you would experience a power surge, says our Control Center Operations Manager Zachary DeLeon, is if lightning struck between the transformer and your house.
 To protect your house from this rare instance, you can equip your home with a whole-house surge protector.
 Be sure to look for one with a low voltage protection rating (VPR), ideally no higher than 600-volts.

 Internal power surges are far more common and therefore more likely to damage your electronics.
 Generally, these occur when a large appliance turns on, like the compressor in your air conditioner.
 When this happens, a sudden increase in demand on the power supply can result in a small, but potentially harmful surge throughout your home.
 While internal surges are typically the cause of damaged electronics, the good news is you can take simple precautions to protect your things.

 The best protection against an internal surge is a good surge protector.
 Despite appearances, it’s important to understand that surge protectors and power strips are not the same thing.
 Power strips provide you with additional outlets, but no protection against a power surge.